ahsaan-habib/ahsaan-habib/README.md

 ### Talking about Personal Stuffs:

-- 👨🏽‍💻 Proven expertise in advanced web technologies, especially in PHP, Laravel, Python, Django, Javascript, and ReactJs.
+- 👨🏽‍💻 Proven expertise in advanced web technologies, especially in PHP, Laravel, Python, Django, Javascript, Typescript, ReactJs & NextJs.
 - 💬 Ask me about Anything, I'll be happy to answer.
 - 😄 Fun fact: I love to watch popular and recent movies and series.
 - ✍ You can find my projects here **[Portfolio](https://ahsaan-habib.github.io)**